GeoDaCenter/covid-v3/README.md

 For more information about additional datasets used in the Atlas, see our [Data page](https://USCovidAtlas.org/data).
 Detailed data documentations about different variables and data sources are available at the [data-docs](https://github.com/GeoDaCenter/covid/tree/master/data-docs) folder.

 ### Current Release
 Because there is no one single validated source for county-level COVID cases and deaths for real-time analysis, we incorporate multiple datasets from multiple projects to allow for comparisons.
-For now, two datasets are available.
-More will be incorporated later.
 + [*USAFacts*](https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/?utm_source=MailChimp&utm_campaign=census-covid2):this dataset is provided by a non-profit organization.
 The data are aggregated from CDC, state- and local-level public health agencies.
 County-level data is confirmed by referencing state and local agencies directly.
 + [*1P3A*](https://coronavirus.1point3acres.com/en): This was the initial, crowdsourced data project that served as a volunteer project led by Dr. Yu Gao, Head of Machine Learning Platform at Uber.
 We access this data stream using a token provided by the group.
 + [*CDC*](https://covid.cdc.gov/covid-data-tracker): the US Center for Disease Control and Prevention is the nation's health protection agency.
 The data provided includes vaccination and county level testing data.
 + [*New York Times*](https://github.com/nytimes/covid-19-data): the New York Times newspaper releases time-series data compiled from state and local governments and health departments.
-The data is available via their github repository and is updated several times each day.
+The data is available via their github repository and was updated several times each day during the Pandemic.

 We also include information from the following datasets:
 + *American Community Survey*.
 We incorporate population data used to generate rates, and will add more information as needed in future iterations.